Skip to main content

 Contact Us

-AVEVA Group plc High Cross Madingley Road Cambridge CB3 0HB, UK
+AVEVA Group Limited High Cross Madingley Road Cambridge CB3 0HB, UK

 Reg.
 No. 2937296

-© 2020-2023 AVEVA Group plc and its subsidiaries.
-All Rights Reserved.
-AVEVA and the AVEVA logo are a trademark or registered trademark of AVEVA Group plc in the U.S. and other countries.
-Terms and Conditions
+© 2020 - 2025 AVEVA Group Limited or its subsidiaries.
+All rights reserved.
+AVEVA and the AVEVA logo are a trademark or registered trademark of AVEVA Group Limited in the U.S. and other countries.

 Schneider Electric completed its acquisition of AVEVA and AVEVA is now a member of the Schneider Electric group.